Core Practice Guidelines For The Editors And Editorial Members

-Scientific Scholar journals rely on the peer review process to assess the quality of the manuscript to be published.
-Scientific Scholar journals follow the peer review process for all manuscripts published in its journals.
-Most journals usually follow a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
-However, some journals may follow Single blind or Open review process.
-Committee on Publication Ethics (COPE) guidelines on peer review process can be found at https://publicationethics.org/peerreview and Guidelines for the reviewers can be found at https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers
+Scientific Scholar and Latin American Journal of Ophthalmology rely on the double-blind peer review process to assess the quality of the manuscript to be published.
+Latin American Journal of Ophthalmology follows a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
+Committee on Publication Ethics (COPE) guidelines on the peer review process can be found here and Guidelines for the reviewers can be found here.

-Scientific Scholar journals require to sign a disclosure form at the time of manuscript submission.
-Author is expected to disclose any conflicts or financial interests impacting the outcome of the study in which he or she are involved.
-If the manuscript is accepted, Conflict of Interest information will be communicated in a published statement.
-COPE guidelines on conflict of interest can be found at https://publicationethics.org/competinginterests
+The Latin American Journal of Ophthalmology requires the authors to sign a disclosure form at the time of manuscript submission.
+Author/authors are expected to disclose any conflicts or financial interests impacting the outcome of the study in which he/she or they are involved.
+If the manuscript is accepted, the Conflict of Interest information will be communicated in a published statement.
+COPE guidelines on conflict of interest can be found here.

 Permission is required to reproduce material (such as illustrations) from the copyright holder.
 Articles cannot be published without these permissions.

 Patient Consent Forms